 - Adoption of biological methods for pest and disease control.

 - Promotion of group certification.

-- Improvement in condition of livestock that allow them to perform all aspects of their innate behaviour.
+- Improvement in the condition of livestock allows them to perform all aspects of their innate behavior.

 - Since the launch of the Organic Farming Policy of 2005, there has been an increase in the area under organic farming by about 70 percent.
 Sikkim is now a fully organic state.

 - So, despite accusations that the PKVY is merely a repackaging of previously existing schemes, it really is a more focused and targeted approach towards the promotion of organic farming techniques and benefits.

 - Note: Manure contains large quantities of organic matter and small quantities of nutrients.
 It increases the water-holding capacity of sandy soil.